sc-ventures/cloudbreak-documentation/docs/images.md

 In order to use your own custom base images you must:

 1. Build your custom images
-2. Prepare the image catalog JSON file and save it in a location accessible to the Cloudbreak VM
+2. Prepare the custom image catalog JSON file and save it in a location accessible to the Cloudbreak VM
-3. Register your custom images with Cloudbreak
+3. Register your custom image catalog with Cloudbreak
 4. Select a custom image when creating a cluster

 <div class="danger">